FelipePaneque11/WebDevelopment-CA/README.md

 # Sustainable World

 ## Overview
 This website was created as part of a college assignment in web development, with a focus on sustainability.
-Developed with the help of [stefanyrjunges](https://github.com/stefanyrjunges) and [Batiuk89](https://github.com/Batiuk89), the website includes a quiz (created by me) where hypothetically, getting all questions right results in a tree being planted in the Amazon forest.
+Developed with the help of [stefanyrjunges](https://github.com/stefanyrjunges) and [Batiuk89](https://github.com/Batiuk89), the website includes a quiz where hypothetically, getting all questions right results in a tree being planted in the Amazon forest.
 It also features a contact form for volunteering or donations, and a section showcasing various sustainability projects.

 ## Features
 - Sustainability quiz with tree planting reward